amingilani/minimal-mistakes/_posts/2016-02-23-why-i-love-being-an-entrepreneur.markdown

 when I spotted someone's [Yubikey](https://www.yubico.com/products/).
 He was just as excited when I removed my own Yubikey from my pocket.

-Today, I was working on my table, barefoot, when a billionaire walked up to my table.
+Today, I was working on my table, barefoot, without having brushed my teeth, when a billionaire walked up to me.
 After a quick introduction he gave me his card, and said he was excited about our work.
 I don't think I've ever shaken hands with a billionaire before.
+I should really start wearing shoes, but I don't like them.

 ## Don't Be An Entrepreneur